White Smoke From Exhaust – Main Causes and Fixes

 As you might have guessed, the cylinder head rests on top of the cylinders.
 It houses the intake and exhaust valves, adding the air/fuel mixture to the combustion chamber and then vents what is produced outside.

-They are usually made out of cast iron or aluminum, the latter being favored due to conducting heat away faster and being lighter.
+They are typically made out of cast iron or aluminum, the latter being favored due to conducting heat away faster and being lighter.

 No matter what yours is made of, if it ends up with a crack, you’ve got a real issue on your hands.
 One thing that may occur from a cracked cylinder head is exhaust gasses can seep back into the cylinder heads.

-When this happens, white smoke is produced, which will exit out the tailpipe.
+When this happens, pale smoke is produced, which will exit out the tailpipe.

 The most common cause of a cracked cylinder head is engine overheating, which can stem from many different things.
 Check this guide for an in-depth look at why your car might overheat.